Forecasting Quantum Observables: A Compressed Sensing Approach with Performance Guarantees: Experiments

 \textbf{Certification.} For each algorithm run, ANM certification is performed (150 times per algorithm and TE).
-This is done by solving Eq.~\eqref{eq:linear_dual_problem} on a frequency grid of 1000 uniformly spaced points in $[0, \frac{1}{2}]$ \footnote{It is sufficient to consider $[0,\frac{1}{2}]$ instead of $[-\frac{1}{2},\frac{1}{2}]$ since the frequency spectrum is symmetric.}, augmented with the candidate frequencies estimated by the algorithm---to ensure that the dual polynomial is evaluated at the exact/candidate frequencies.
+This is done by discretizing the constraints in Eq.~\eqref{eq:linear_dual_problem} using a frequency grid with 1000 uniformly spaced points in $[0, \frac{1}{2}]$, augmented with the candidate frequencies estimated by the algorithm---to ensure that the dual polynomial is evaluated at the exact/candidate frequencies.
+Note it is sufficient to consider $[0,\frac{1}{2}]$ instead of $[-\frac{1}{2},\frac{1}{2}]$ since the frequency spectrum is symmetric.
 To account for numerical inaccuracies, empirically chosen tolerances are applied.
 Specifically, for exact TEs, the dual polynomial must satisfy $|Q(f)| \ge 0.98$ at all candidate frequencies, and the duality gap must be smaller than 0.05.
-For TEs with shot noise, the thresholds are $|Q(f)| \ge 0.95$ and a duality gap smaller than 0.5.
-In addition, we only consider amplitudes with magnitude larger than 0.025 for exact TEs and 0.05 for TEs with shot noise.
+For TEs with added noise, the thresholds are $|Q(f)| \ge 0.95$ and a duality gap smaller than 0.5.
+In addition, we only consider amplitudes with magnitude larger than 0.025 for exact TEs and 0.05 for TEs with added noise.
+The implementation details are available in the \cite{supp_material} Supplemental Material, which includes Ref.~\cite{kingma2014adam}.